-A sleep chronotype is your genetic propensity to sleep at a certain time of day and corresponds to your circadian rhythm1.
-Natural variation exists amongst the human population regarding each chronotype, but generally, individuals are often separated into:
+A sleep chronotype is your genetic propensity to sleep at a certain time of day and corresponds to your circadian rhythm.
+Natural variation exists amongst the human population, but generally, individuals are often separated into:

 - Morning people (“larks”) who prefer going to bed and waking earlier

 - Evening people (“owls”) who prefer a later bedtime and later rising time

 - Intermediates (“hummingbirds”) who tend to stay in the middle

 Interestingly, your chronotype also influences appetite, exercise, health, and core body temperature.
 Since 2018, Gene Food has helped thousands of people find out their genetic chronotype by scoring raw genetic data.